 Notes and Disclosures

-Target holdings are as of 3/31/2017 and are representative of the Wellesley Investment Partners Global Asset Allocation strategies and are subject to change without notice based on the firm’s global investment views.
+Target holdings are representative of the Wellesley Investment Partners Global Asset Allocation strategies and are subject to change without notice based on the firm’s global investment views.
 Client portfolios are primarily composed of Exchanged Traded Funds (ETFs).
 ETFs are index-based investment products that allow you to buy or sell shares of entire portfolios of securities in a single security.

 “Cash Investments” may include money market instruments and ETFs that hold investment grade fixed income securities with a maturity of one year or less.
 “U.S. Equities” may include ETFs that hold large, mid and small capitalization stocks domiciled in the United States.
 “Non-U.S. Equities” may include ETFs that hold large, mid and small capitalization stocks domiciled outside the United States.
 “U.S. Fixed Income” may include ETFs that hold primarily U.S. Government, corporate and mortgage fixed income securities of varying maturities.
 “Commodities” may include ETFs that track commodities such as oil, natural gas, industrial metals, precious metals, agricultural materials and livestock.

 Clients choose their investment strategies based on their particular investment objectives, time horizon and risk

 tolerance in consultation with Wellesley Investment Partners investment professionals.